lukwiya23/food-restaurant_app/README.md

 - Option for directions to the restaurant or restaurant delivery

-- Using dummy models for the moment..will work on the api later
+- Using dummy models for the moment..

 >>>>>>> 67c61e1c1a06